PPP FAQs - Loan Forgiveness

 Yes.
-PPP Loan payroll costs exclude payments made to anyone residing outside the U.S., payments made to individuals taking leave under the FFCRA provisions, and payments to individuals in excess of $100K on an annualized basis, which is interpreted as in excess of $15,385 per individual during the 8-week period.
+You may not use your PPP loan on the following payroll expenses: compensation to workers whose primary residence is outside the U.S.; FFCRA emergency paid sick or family leave; and compensation to individuals in excess of $100K on an annualized basis, which is capped at $15,385 per individual during the covered period.

 Do independent contractors count as employees for purposes of PPP Loan forgiveness?